top of page

 • Other Supplies: A sketchbook (that would be their homework/travel journal, notes) and an atlas is recommended, pencils, markers/colored pencils

-Hands on History will explore the story of our world through engaging activities, readings and discussion.
-We will start at the beginning with creation and travel through India, Greece and Rome, learn about exploration, scientific discoveries and much more!
-We will use World History by Ray Notgrass, which teaches students to understand history from a Christian world view of faith in God and respect for the Bible.
-Students will gain a rich, meaningful understanding of world history by reading the history narrative and primary source documents and completing engaging hands-on projects that will make world history come alive!
+Hands-on World History 1 will explore the story of our world through engaging activities, readings, and discussion.
+We will start at the beginning with creation and travel through India, Greece and Rome.
+We’ll learn about the ways the life and death of Jesus changed the world and wrap up our study in the Middle Ages.
+We will use Exploring World History Part 1, by Ray Notgrass, which teaches students to understand history from a Christian worldview of faith in God and respect for the Bible.
+Students will gain a rich, meaningful understanding of world history by reading the history narrative and completing engaging hands-on projects that will make world history come alive!

 • Requirements:

-• The student will read the required passages, do map work, take quizzes and work on presentation projects.
+• The student will read the required passages, play review games, take quizzes and work on presentations, and projects.

 • Texts: